-Only a fifth of the nine million species of animal, plant and fungus thought to occur on earth is known.
-Dragonflies, which include damselflies, are seen as well-known.
-Nonetheless 60 newly discovered species have been described by researchers, the greatest number of new dragonflies in about a century.
+Only a fifth of the nine million species of animal, plant and fungus thought to occur on earth are known.
+The dragonfly species, including damselflies, are viewed as well-known.
+Nonetheless, 60 newly discovered species have been described by researchers, the greatest number of new dragonflies in about a century.
+Extract from: Science Naturalis

 As dragonflies are good indicators of water quality, knowledge of these insects is important.
 The discoveries were published by three odonatologists (dragonfly experts) led by guest researcher KD Dijkstra of the Naturalis Biodiversity Center in a 230-page issue of the journal Odonatologica on 1 December 2015.

 All dragonflies are bound to freshwater, which occupies less than 1% of the planet’s surface.
 Nonetheless, it harbours 10% of all animal species.
 As water is used so intensively, life is most threatened there.
 The beauty and sensitivity of dragonflies provide a perfect symbol of freshwater health and biodiversity.
 As freshwater is critical to both nature and mankind, so is knowledge of its dragonflies.

 With this research, the number of dragonfly species known in Africa increases at once by almost 10%, from 700 to 760 species.
 Species discovery gives insight into the mystery and richness of nature.
 Only by knowing what lives can we know what to protect.
 This research shows how it is essential to recognise and name species, which is the science known as taxonomy.